luisantoniococa/nlp-answering-questions/OLD_README.md

-#      Covera NLP        #

-### Building a question-answering API

-Hello!
-On behalf of Covera Health, we are excited that you are considering joining our team!

-Part of your interview process consists of designing and building out an NLP service.

-This document contains detailed instructions on how to get started.
-Please take some time to read these instructions carefully.

-We really hope that you will enjoy working on this exercise with us; it's a small glimpse into what we do here on a day-to-day basis!
-Have fun! :)

-## Getting started

-### How the challenge will work:

-We will share this repo with you __3 days before__ your submission date.
-Please PR your code and make sure you commit any code you intend to execute or would like to show us.
-Also please email recruiting and let them know when you are done.

 ### Build an NLP system
 We would like you to design and build an NLP service that is capable of:
 * accepting text and a list of questions